Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 13. ### Question13
-Who decides the system architecture of a product developed using Scrum?
+Who decides the system architecture of a Product developed using Scrum?

 - [ ] The Architect chosen by the Scrum Team.
 - [ ] The Software Architect assigned to the Scrum Team.